Is your government job making you sick?

 "65% of government employees are suffering from burnout."

-The combination of long hours, heavy workloads, tight deadlines, and an acute shortage of staff are all contributing to the dramatic increase in burnout rates among public sector employees.
+The combination of long hours, heavy workloads, tight deadlines, and an acute staff shortage all contribute to the dramatic increase in burnout rates among public sector employees.

 Recognizing and addressing mental and other health issues among government workers is essential to ensuring a healthy and productive workforce, and to promoting the well-being of employees and the communities they serve.

-For a deeper understanding, let's take a closer look at some of the underlying causes and what governments can do to redress the balance.
+For a deeper understanding, let us take a closer look at some of the underlying causes and what governments can do to redress the balance.

 Government workers have spent the past three years dealing with a global pandemic.
 They have been faced with a worried public’s need for reassurance in the face of considerable uncertainty.